scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

    # code.
 Please feel free to add more cells below
    # this cell if necessary.

-In this example we provide a skeleton that allows the students to not have to struggle with the details of Twitter authentication, but rather focus on the objective of analyzing tweets and hashtags with frequency analysis.
-Using Python, and the skeleton code provided by the instructors, the student where able to gather and analyze many thousands of tweets and learn important lessons about data gathering, data APIs, data storage, and basic analytics.
+In this example we provide a skeleton that allows the students to focus on the objective of analyzing tweets and hashtags with frequency analysis and not have to struggle with the details of Twitter authentication.
+Using Python, and the skeleton code provided by the instructors, the student were able to gather and analyze many thousands of tweets and learn important lessons about data gathering, data APIs, data storage, and basic analytics.